MaShisongLab/t/README.md

 ### 2. Draw chord diagrams showing TF-target genes regulation for the modules

-The `getChordDiagram` function will be used to draw chord diagrams for the modules in R. The function extracts the TF-target gene pairs from the file `results.regulator.tfs.txt` for the input module, and then uses these gene pairs to draw a chord Diagram accordingly.
+The `getChordDiagram` function can be used to draw chord diagrams for the modules in R. The function extracts the TF-target gene pairs from the file `results.regulator.tfs.txt` for the input module, and then uses these gene pairs to draw a chord Diagram accordingly.
 It has four input variables:<br>
-`module` - the name of the module <br>`ratio` - the relative size of the target gene area occupies <br>`tfnum` - the maximun number of TF genes to be included within the diagram <br>`targetnum` - the maximum number of target gennes to be included.<br><br>
+`module` - the name of the module <br>`ratio` - the relative size of the target gene area occupies <br>`tfnum` - the maximum number of TF genes to be included in the diagram <br>`targetnum` - the maximum number of target genes to be included in the diagram.<br><br>

 Open an R console and set the working directory to the home directory of the EXPLICIT package.
 Within the R console, type in the following commands:
 ```R